 In this post, I want to share details about my current context, background, and thoughts which will influence the choices of possible ways forward.

 As you can see on the main page, I’m Vladislav.
 I studied computer science with a focus on computer vision and machine learning.
 Since graduating with a M.Sc. in computer science in 2013, I have had an interesting time.
 Among others I

-* Stumbled into web dev freelancing, being completely clueless about biz * Discovered a weird passion for automation and server stuff * Worked in a DevOps position at a 100-person startup * Started out building a solo consulting business around data engineering * Switched to co-founding a tech startup, applying AI and deep learning to visual content in social media
+* Stumbled into web dev freelancing, being completely clueless about biz * Discovered a weird passion for automation and server stuff * Worked in a DevOps position at a 100-person startup * Started building a solo consulting business around data engineering * Switched to co-founding a tech startup in Berlin

 In that order.

-This is too much for a life story (and it’s not relevant), except for the last part.
+I learned a lot at every single step of that journey.
+The latest step was especially fascinating and valuable.
 My past year-and-some, was a deep-dive into the world of startups, funding and the lifestyle of VC-track businesses.
 I joined my two co-founders Sebastian and Felix on an endeavor to connect AI, machine learning, computer vision and social media marketing - together we started iterating on ‘Pivii’.
-My two co-founders and I had a good run, having secured pre-seed funding through an EXIST scholarship at the beginning which was paying our salaries, getting accepted into the Axel Springer Plug and Play Accelerator in Berlin shortly after.
+We had a good run, having secured pre-seed funding through an EXIST scholarship at the beginning which was paying our salaries, getting accepted into the Axel Springer Plug and Play Accelerator in Berlin shortly after.

 It was a great, and at times very intense experience.
 An opportunity and time to be grateful for, with lots of lessons learned and useful skills acquired.
 I got on board after the other two, as a second technical co-founder - focusing on our company-data handling, platform and infrastructure.
 As time went on, I got to wear a lot of hats and take on tasks which turned out more challenging, rewarding and enjoyable than I could have suspected when starting out.
 Most notably: